bashFish/settler-ai/readme.md

 - search for settler 2 projects/ graphics
 - look into pygame
 - TODO's in code
+- crash of game/ui should also stop the other

 # AI Goal:
 ## iteration 1: